Indian Traditional Style Interior - Design Ideas and Inspiration

 -

-Use brass lamps, clay pots, and antique trays.
-Showcase family photos in wooden frames with detail.
-A few bold statement pieces work better than clutter - think one vintage statue or a cluster of hanging lanterns.
+Use brass lamps, clay pots and antique trays.
+Family photos displayed in wooden frames.
+One or two bold statement items work better than clutter (e.g., a vintage statue or several hanging lanterns).

 -